No items found.

 This This Is Why pharmacology review examines the evidence-based pharmacologic and behavioral strategies for smoking cessation.
 The episode explores how combining medication with behavioral interventions can substantially improve abstinence rates and long-term success.

 The review begins with the clinical relevance of smoking cessation, outlines the 5 A’s (Ask, Advise, Assess, Assist, Arrange) and 5 R’s (Relevance, Risks, Rewards, Roadblocks, Repeat), and then analyzes first-line pharmacologic options—bupropion, nicotine replacement therapy (NRT), and varenicline—alongside alternative agents such as nortriptyline and clonidine.
+Each therapy is discussed in terms of mechanism, dosing, timing in relation to quit date, advantages, disadvantages, contraindications, and monitoring requirements.

 Disclaimer: